valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-frontend-libraries.md

   The documents tab shown on a case detail page when Documenten API has been configured as the upload provider, now shows loading animations when loading the list of files linked to the case, and when downloading files.

+* **Added featureToggle to make the application title a suffix**

+  By default, the application title is shown in the browser tab as a prefix e.g. 'Valtimo - Processes'.
+  We have added the featureToggle `applicationTitleAsSuffix` to be able to change this to 'Processes - Valtimo' from the environment files.

 ## Bugfixes

 The following bugs were fixed: